fshirazi710/MastersProject/crypto-core/CONTRACT_API.md

 4. **Gas Estimation**: Always estimate gas before sending transactions to avoid failures.
 5. **Event Monitoring**: Set up reliable event monitoring to catch all relevant contract events.
 6. **Backup Mechanisms**: Implement backup mechanisms for share submission in case of network issues.
+7. **Threshold Security**: Ensure the threshold is set appropriately for your security needs.
+A higher threshold means more shares are needed for decryption, increasing security but also increasing the risk that decryption might fail if not enough holders submit their shares.

 ## Troubleshooting